How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 With as little as 2 credit card applications per parent, you can book flights to Orlando for your family, plus 6 night stay in Disney World for free!

 Each parent opening an SPG Amex and a Chase Sapphire Preferred card (or AA credit card, if that is your preferred airline) earns enough points and miles to accomplish this.
-Since the annual fee on many of these cards is waived for the first year, this costs you as little as $0!

 Start planning your free flights and hotel in Disney for next Christmas!